chookscord/framework/README.md

 lacking.
 Stuff may change at any moment without warning, so consider holding on to deploying to production until **v1.x.x** is up!

-### Notice

-Slash commands are only available in your own dev server currently.

-Ability to register global commands will come in the next update, along with support for subcommands.

 ### Todo list

 Check the [issues](https://github.com/chookscord/framework/issues) tab in the repository.